-In the past, traditional publishing followed a well-defined path of first releasing a “real” book in the most expensive format possible, followed by a less expensive paperback and an eBook.
+In the past, traditional publishing followed a well-defined path of first releasing a “real” book in the most expensive format possible, followed by a less expensive paperback and an ebook.
 Today, with self-published authors determining the formats and release order for their work, is the traditional path still relevant?
-Should a print book be released prior to an electronic book?
+Should you release an ebook or a “real” book first?

 Getting your print book ready for print publication is more of a what-you-see-is-what-you-get process.
 You need to ensure that your document is formatted to the correct size for your printed pages, that your font and character sizes all look exactly as you expect in the book, and details such as page numbers and starting a chapter on an odd-numbered page are applied.

 These are two separate processes and having done both a number of times now, I suggest the quickest way to get your book out there once you have a final edited manuscript is to launch the ebook first.
 The preparation process for an ebook is quite fast as there is only a limited amount of formatting allowed and you can use free preview tools, such as Calibre, to see how it will look on an ebook reader.
 Once submitted to Lulu, your ebook will be available for purchase almost immediately.

 Once you have the ebook out there you can focus on taking the same manuscript and formatting it for the physical book.
 This process takes longer because once you have the book ready, you still need to purchase a single copy and check that it has printed correctly.
 You might get it right the first time, but I have found that I usually miss something the first time around and get the printed version right on the second attempt.